openwebdocs/owd-website/pages/content/posts/owd-projects-h1-2023.md

 ## What's next?

 We're currently [planning our H2 projects](https://github.com/openwebdocs/project/issues/171).
-As you might see from the list above, many of our projects are those proposed by the web developer community.
+As you might see from the list above, many of our projects are those proposed by our partners and the wider web developer community.
+We think OWD's super power is our connections with people like Dominique and Patrick, and we're very grateful for their engagement with us in this and other projects.

 So if there are content projects you'd like to see us work on, we encourage you to [file a proposal](https://github.com/openwebdocs/project/issues/new?assignees=&labels=not+ready&projects=&template=owd-project.yml), and talk to us about it.
-If you want to work with us on it, either to help specify the work or even to help with writing, that's great too!
+If you want to work with us on it, either to specify the work or to help with writing, that's great too!

 Open Web Docs is a non-profit collective entirely funded by individual and corporate donors.
-We're very grateful to [everyone who contributes to us](https://opencollective.com/open-web-docs), thereby enabling us to continue our work.
-If you or your employer don't currently donate to us, but think our work is valuable, please consider donating, or asking your employer to.
+We're very grateful to [everyone who sponsors us](https://opencollective.com/open-web-docs).
+We think the projects we completed in H1, and those we plan for the future, will help web developers to build exciting applications to serve their users better.
+If you think so too, please consider sponsoring us, or asking your employer to.